 The majority of people snore on occasion but, if snoring happens frequently, it can affect the quantity and quality of your sleep, and that of others.
 Snoring can lead to sleep deprivation, daytime fatigue, irritability, and increased health problems.

-Snoring occurs when air is unable to move freely through your nose and mouth during sleep.
+Snoring occurs when the air is unable to move freely through your nose and mouth during sleep.
 This is usually caused by the narrowing of your airway, often as a result of poor sleep posture or abnormalities of the soft tissues in your throat.
 It is when the air flowing through your nose and mouth is being physically obstructed that your smooth breathing is affected and you create the sound of snoring.

 Your air flow can be obstructed by a variety of factors, including:

 - Obstructed nasal airways: Some people may only snore during allergy seasons or when suffering from a sinus infection.
 Deformities of the nose, such as a deviated septum, which is a structural change in the wall that separates one nostril from the other, or nasal polyps, can also cause obstruction.

 - Poor muscle tone in the throat and tongue: If the tongue and throat muscles are too relaxed, they will collapse and fall back into the airway.
 This can happen as a result of deep sleep, alcohol consumption, and some sleeping pills.

 - Bulky throat tissue: Bulky throat tissue is often a result of being overweight.
 Children with large tonsils and adenoids are also often prone to snoring.

 - Long soft palate and/or uvula: A long soft palate or a long uvula (the dangling tissue in the back of your mouth) can narrow the opening from the nose to the throat.
 Snoring occurs when these structures vibrate and bump against one another, resulting in the airway becoming obstructed.